 The early morning sky is dominated by the same bright stars that will shine in January evening skies after sunset.
 Almost overhead are the two brightest stars in the sky, Sirius and Canopus.
 Canopus would appear far brighter if they were at the same distance, but appears dimmer because it’s about 36 times as far away.
 Canopus is the brightest star in the giant ancient constellation of Argo Navis, the great ship of Jason and the Argonauts.
-Today this constellation, tangled in the Milky Way, has been subdivided into the Keel, the Rear Deck, the Sails and the Compass, with the Flying Fish zooming by the Keel and the Goldfish swimming ‘below’ (i.e. to the west).
+Today this constellation, tangled in the Milky Way, has been subdivided into the Keel, the Rear Deck, the Sails and the Compass, with the Flying Fish zooming by the Keel and the Goldfish swimming ‘below’ (i.e., to the west).
 Dorado the Goldfish does not refer to the usual pet variety, but is named after a Hawaiian deep sea fish, usually called mahi-mahi, and is sometimes called the Swordfish.
 Rising in the southeast are the stars of the Cross and the Fly, with the Pointers and the Southern Triangle near the horizon.
 High in the southwest is the bright star Achernar, from which the Celestial River winds north and east toward Orion.

 Orion the hunter is high in the north, with Taurus the Bull charging from the northwest.
 Low in the north is Auriga the Charioteer, which in most drawings of constellation figures shares a star with the Bull, probably making for a fairly wild chariot ride.
 Below and to the right of Orion (for an observer facing north) are the stars of the Twins.
 Of the two bright stars in the twins, Castor (below and to the left of Pollux) is a sextuple star, with three pairs of stars orbiting each other.
 The two brightest can be seen in a telescope, and the other four are ‘red dwarf’ stars far dimmer than our sun.
 Very high in the north is Lepus the Hare, just above Orion’s feet (Orion being ‘upside down’ for southern hemisphere sky-watchers).
 To the right of the Hare is the Big Dog, including bright Sirius, while the Small Dog (with the bright star Procyon) can be found directly to the west of Orion.
 Orion’s belt was seen by various peoples in southern Africa as three zebras, three lions, three dogs, or three pigs.
-The Xhosa took a less imaginative view, calling it amakroza meaning ‘three stars in a line’.
+The Xhosa call it amakroza meaning ‘three stars in a line’.

 The evening sky over Cape Town